 - It is still possible to get a good mortgage deal.
 The Bank of England reported that mortgage approvals increased in November 2020 to 105,000, the highest since August 2007.
 The availability of some cheap mortgage rates leaves scope for further house price growth, despite the end of the stamp duty holiday.
 Some things remain the same though, including the fact that the larger the deposit you can provide, the easier it is to get a deal.

 - If the first lockdown is anything to go by, we should see a further spike in demand and more homes coming to market when the Prime Minister sets out his road map out of lockdown later this month.
-This should help protect house prices when the stamp duty holiday ends on 31 March.
+This should help protect house prices when the stamp duty holiday ends.

 - Experts are confident that the housing market will continue to outperform general expectations in 2021 just as it did in 2020.
 Confidence has been bolstered by the striking of a Brexit deal and the successful rollout of the coronavirus vaccinations, both of which pave the way to a return to some kind of normality for the housing market and the wider economy.